AdaCore/spark2014/reqs/use-cases/internally-generate-aspects.rst

 Exceptions and alternative flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The body is not "in SPARK 2014" and thus GNATProve cannot generate relations.
+The body is not "in SPARK 2014" and thus GNATprove cannot generate relations.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^